9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Merch**
 We sorted out the merch into bags to easily hand out what each person got.
+Each person who got merch had a designeted bag to hold everything they ordered.
 We sorted the bags into 2 piles to allow people who already paid to find theirs easily next meeting.
+After spending the last month or two designing, planning, and budgeting the merch, we were glad to finally get all the different clothing in.

+## **End of Entry Thoughts**
+We were able to continue working onthe Intake and finally start sorting and hand out merch.